dnulnets/oidcgk/README.md

 ### Endpoints

 #### /oidc/login
 This is the login endpoint that is used whenever an application wants to authenticate the user.
-If the browser has no valid cookies the gatekeeper will redirect the browser to the login endpoint of the OIDC provider.
+If the browser has no valid session the gatekeeper will redirect the browser to the authorization endpoint of the OIDC provider and reqeust a new code.
 Upon successfull login the provider will redirect the browser back to the **/oidc/callback** endpoint at the gatekeeper.

-It has one parameter, **redirect_uri** which is optional.
-It allows you to specify which URL to redirect the browser upon successful code to authentication token exchange.
-If omitted the gatekeeper will use the **oidcgk.application.url** property as the destination of the redirect.
 #### /oidc/callback
-When the user has successfully logged in at the OIDC provider it will redirect the browser to this endpoint where the gatekeeper can exchange the code to an authorization token and create the complete session information.
+When the user has successfully logged in at the OIDC provider it will redirect the browser to this endpoint where the gatekeeper exchanges the code for an access token, refresh token and id token with the providers token endpoint.
+It then creates the complete session information and stores it.
 #### /oidc/logout
-This endpoint logs out the user.
+This endpoint logs out the user and destroys the session information.
 #### /*
-This endpoint is used by the istio authroization extension to verify the session information before allowing the call to go through to the actual endpoint.
+This endpoint is used by the istio authorization extension to verify the session information, extract the access token and refreshes it with the OIDC provider if needed.
+It responds to istio with 200OK if it will allow it to proceed.

 ### Runtime and development versions
 The following versions are used for runtime, development and testing.
 It might work perfectly fine with other versions as well but it has not been verified.